 This popular food is typically served plain and occasionally with a dollop of freshly whipped cream and a smattering of berries.

 Never with syrup.

-Waffle batter should contain a decent amount of sugar.
-Sugar helps caramelize and crisp up the outside, and imparts great flavor.
+Your authentic Belgian waffle batter should contain a decent amount of sugar.
+Sugar helps to caramelize and crisp up the outside, and imparts a great flavor.
 You really shouldn’t need to add a sickly sweet syrup.

 If you are accustomed to using a mix, please note that making a true Belgian waffle will require a few extra steps.

 My Favorite Crispy Belgian Waffle Recipe

 I'm sharing a simple technique to make authentic crispy Belgian waffles!

 - 1/2 stick butter, melted